gaywallet/beehaw-org.github.io/content/docs/community-wikis/lgbtq_plus.md

 - **[Enchante Network](https://enchantenetwork.ca/en/membership-list/) has an extensive list of LGBTQ+ advocacy groups and organizations.
 See there for more.**
 - **AB**: [Pride Centre of Edmonton](https://pridecentreofedmonton.ca/): "The Pride Centre of Edmonton provides a non-judgmental, welcoming space where people of all attractions, identities, and expressions can be themselves, find support, meet new people, and be part of a caring community."
 - **BC**: [Advocacy Canada](https://advocacy-canada.lgbt/): "The mission of Advocacy Canada is to unite and amplify queer voices and their allies in the community to effect positive change on important issues that make a lasting difference."
-- **MB**:[Reaching Out Winnipeg](https://reachingoutwinnipeg.org/): "ROW’s objective is to create an increased number of permanent resettlement opportunities for SOGI asylum seekers here in Winnipeg."
+- **MB**: [Reaching Out Winnipeg](https://reachingoutwinnipeg.org/): "ROW’s objective is to create an increased number of permanent resettlement opportunities for SOGI asylum seekers here in Winnipeg."
 - **MB**: [Rainbow Resource Centre](https://rainbowresourcecentre.org/): "Rainbow Resource Centre offers support to the 2SLGBTQ+ community in the form of counselling, education, and programming for individuals ranging from children through to 55±.
 It also supports families, friends, and employers of 2SLGBTQ+ individuals."
 - **NT**: [Northern Mosaic](https://www.northernmosaic.net/): "We’re invested in making the Northwest Territories a safer, more equitable place for 2SLGBTQIPA+ youth, families and adults."
 - **ON**: [Toronto PFLAG](https://www.torontopflag.org/): "Toronto Pflag promotes the health and well-being of LGBTQ2S+ people by helping to keep families together through Support and Education."